 Made up of 5 separate parts, the 1998 update of The Provision and Use of Work Equipment Regulations (PUWER) has been ensuring companies provide safe working environments for over 20 years.

 All companies that own, operate or take control over work equipment must meet the levels set by PUWER.
 An assessment should be carried out on first installation of any machinery and again if any machines are exposed to conditions which could cause deterioration and result in a dangerous situation.
 A thorough inspection must be carried out by an experienced PUWER assessor, of which Pilz have 10 located across the UK.

 PUWER’s list of criteria ensures safe work equipment throughout the lifetime of a machines use, regardless of condition, age or origin.

-PUWER’s regulations measure that machines are:
+PUWER’s regulations aim to ensure that machines are:

-- Suitable for its intended use
+- Suitable for their intended use

 - Safe for use – including safe maintenance with regular inspections and correct installation

 - Accompanied with suitable health and safety measures